 Platforms: PlayStation 4, PlayStation 5, PC, XBox Series

-PS: if you want to give the impression that your game's really 'progressive' and 'woke' maybe don't describe your idealized utopia using phrases that sound like fascist slogans; like, say, "one united tribe".
+PS: if you want to give the impression that your game's really 'progressive' and 'woke' maybe don't describe your idealized utopia using phrases that sound uncomfortably similar to fascist slogans; like, say, "one united tribe".
 Or have a guy whose previous games contain homophobic and transphobic prejudice he's never apologized for deliver your message about unity, tolerance and caring for others.
 Just sayin'...